-5. Continue using the steps two and three of the emotional check process below.
+Continue to use steps two and three of the emotional check process above.

-The use of emotional checks will make your research more accurate.
-It will save you time in the long-term.
+Using emotional checks will make your research more accurate.
+It will save you time in the long term.
 And, it will reduce the stress of investigating challenging ideas.
-These short breaks are the researchers quality check.
+These short breaks are the researcher’s quality check.
 They help to keep you on track.

-Facing ideas which conflict with closely held beliefs is hard inner work.
-It often brings up powerful feelings which trigger our “fight, flight or freeze” reaction.
+Facing ideas that conflict with closely held beliefs is hard inner work.
+It often brings up powerful feelings that trigger our “fight, flight or freeze” reaction.
 When our primitive instincts are engaging, we must take steps to regain emotional equilibrium.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their own path.